Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Experiments

 \begin{tightlist} \item \emph{Ours: Bilevel planning with NSRTs.} This is our main approach.
 Plans are executed open-loop. \item \emph{B1: Symbolic planning only.} This baseline performs symbolic planning using the symbolic components of the learned NSRTs.
 When a symbolic plan is found that reaches the goal, it is immediately executed by calling the learned action samplers for the corresponding ground NSRTs in sequence, open-loop.
 The low-level transition models are not used.
 This baseline ablates away our integrated planner and assumes downward refinability. \item \emph{B2: Neural planning only with forward shooting.} This baseline randomly samples $H$-length sequences of ground NSRTs and uses their neural components to imagine a trajectory, repeating until it finds a trajectory where the final state satisfies the goal.
 This baseline does not use the symbolic components of the NSRTs, and thus can be seen as an ablation of the symbolic planning. \item \emph{B3: Neural planning only with hill climbing.} This baseline performs local search over full plans.
 At each iteration, a random plan step is resampled using the learned action sampler of a random NSRT.
 The new plan is rejected unless it improves the number of goal atoms satisfied in the final imagined state.
 As in B2, the symbolic components of the NSRTs are not used. \item \emph{B4: GNN action-value function learning.} This ``model-free'' baseline trains a goal-conditioned graph neural network (GNN) action-value function using fitted Q-iteration.
-The GNN takes as input a continuous low-level state, the corresponding abstract state, and a continuous action; it outputs expected discounted future returns.
-At evaluation time, given a state, we draw several candidate actions from the behavior prior $\pi_0$, and take the best one. \item \emph{B5: Behavior prior only.} This baseline takes actions that are directly sampled from the prior $\pi_0$. \item \emph{B6: Bilevel planning with prior.} This baseline is an ablation of our main approach that does not use the learned NSRT action samplers $\pi$.
-Instead, actions are selected by rejection sampling from the prior $\pi_0$, with rejections determined by checking the learned applicability classifier. \item \emph{B7: Forward shooting with prior.} This baseline uses the forward shooting of B2 with rejection sampling from $\pi_0$, like B6.
-Only the low-level transition models $h$ are used. \end{tightlist} All methods except B5 (non-learning) receive the same data.
+The GNN takes as input a continuous low-level state, the corresponding abstract state, and a continuous action; it outputs a value.
+At evaluation time, given a state, we draw candidate actions from $\pi_0$ (see above). \item \emph{B5: No learned samplers.} This baseline is an ablation of our main approach that does not use the learned NSRT action samplers $\pi$.
+Instead, actions are drawn from $\pi_0$. \item \emph{B6: No symbolic components or learned samplers.} This baseline is an ablation that uses the forward shooting of B2 but with actions drawn from $\pi_0$, like B5.
+Only the low-level transition models $h$ are used. \end{tightlist}